Centrifugal or “vortex” separators remove

 low velocity (center) of this secondary vortex.
 The Type “R” centrifugal

-separator has a liquid removal capacity equivalent to 90% of its maximum
+separator has a liquid separation capacity equivalent to 90% of its maximum

 All of the aforementioned centrifugal separators